Welcome To Glow It Green

 Tea Tree oil comes from the leaves of the Melaleuca Alternifolia tree.
 It is native to Australia and has a long history of use in Aboriginal healing treatments and practices due to its antiseptic, antibacterial, antiviral, and astringent properties.
 These properties help clear up your complexion, deodorize the underarm area, heal cuts and scrapes from shaving, stimulate follicle growth in the hair, soothe hands and feet after mani-pedis, and so on.

 So many beauty treatments rely on covering the problem rather than solving it.
-Still, Tea Tree oil has potent botanical properties that clear up the underlying issues, restoring the hair and skin to health.
+Still, tea tree oil has potent botanical properties that clear up the underlying issues and restore the hair and skin to health.

 If you have been using Tea Tree oil to dab on spots and nothing else, there are many more ways to utilize this fantastic oil; they include;